Emergent Software

 Advanced Settings in OLE DB Destination

-Things keep getting better!
-But wait, there’s more.
-We still haven’t tuned the OLE DB destination.
-The default Maximum insert commit size of 2147483647 will attempt to load all rows in a single commit.
-But what if we told the OLE DB destination that it would be receiving records in batches of 500,000 but we only want to commit 100,000 at a time?
+Things keep getting better, but we still have not tuned the OLE DB Destination.
+The default Maximum insert commit size of 2147483647 attempts to load all rows in a single commit.
+What happens if we tell the OLE DB Destination that it will receive records in batches of 500,000, but we only want to commit 100,000 at a time?

-Wow, 44 seconds—a full half minute faster than the SQL Script!
+The result was 44 seconds, a full half minute faster than the SQL script.
 How is that possible?
-I would guess it has to do with either the ORDER BY, or, more likely, the fact it had to commit the entire 10,000,000 rows in a single transaction.
-Testing could be done to fine tune the SQL statement, but you’re here for SSIS so that test will have to wait for another day.
+My guess is that it has to do with either the ORDER BY, or more likely, the fact that the SQL script committed all 10 million rows in a single transaction.
+More testing could be done to fine-tune the SQL statement, but this article is focused on SSIS.

-So now that we have the SSIS package running at epic speeds, is it possible to be wrong?
-Well, let’s see the result if we accidentally set the Maximum insert commit size to 1,000 instead of 100,000.
+Now that the SSIS package is running at impressive speed, can we still get the settings wrong?
+Absolutely.
+Let’s look at what happens if we accidentally set Maximum insert commit size to 1,000 instead of 100,000.

-The final test was to see what would happen on a large dataset.
-I ran the same query to load dbo.CustomerSource table 900 more times, giving us a total of 100 million records.
-I reverted the SSIS package to use all defaults and got the following result.
+The final test was to see what happened with a larger dataset.
+I ran the same query to load the dbo.CustomerSource table 900 more times, giving us a total of 100 million records.
+I reverted the SSIS package to all defaults and got this result:

-This is to be expected – 10x more rows took 10x more time.
-Then I set everything back to the “optimal” values from the 10 million row example, and here is the outcome.
+This was expected.
+Ten times more rows took roughly ten times more time.
+Then I set everything back to the “optimal” values from the 10 million row example.

-I was expecting better than a 90 second improvement, so I checked the execution log and there were hundreds of errors like the following that didn’t appear in the 10 million row example:
+I expected better than a 90 second improvement, so I checked the execution log and found hundreds of errors like this:

 Information: Buffer manager allocated 309 megabyte(s) in 3 physical buffer(s).

-This is more like what I was expecting.
-However, I still received a handful of out memory allocation errors.
+This was closer to what I expected, though I still received a handful of memory allocation errors.

 Information: Buffer manager allocated 52 megabyte(s) in 1 physical buffer(s).

-Still scratching my head, I wondered what would happen if I didn’t specify a batch size in the OLE DB destination and let SSIS handle it?
+Still scratching my head, I wondered what would happen if I did not specify a batch size in the OLE DB Destination and let SSIS handle it.

-Successfully finished 9 minutes faster than using defaults and no error messages.
-However, this is more than 10x longer than the fastest 10 million row example, so there’s more adjustments that could be made.
+This finished successfully, nine minutes faster than the default settings, with no error messages.
+However, it was still more than ten times longer than the fastest 10 million row example, so there are more adjustments that could be made.
 I’ll save those for another day.

 Key Tips and Best Practices

-• Adjusting the defaults can make things much worse, so be sure to grab benchmark statistics on your packages before making changes
+• Adjusting defaults can make things much worse, so collect benchmark statistics before making changes.

-• Do you have one SSIS package running at a time, or do you have multiple SQL agent jobs executing multiple SSIS packages simultaneously?
+• Do you have one SSIS package running at a time, or are multiple SQL Agent jobs executing multiple SSIS packages simultaneously?

 • Does your SSIS package have multiple data flows running in parallel?

-Keeping in mind that performance is a feature, not a test!
+Keep in mind that performance is a feature, not a test.

 Additional Testing

-Some other tests you may want to try:
+Some additional tests you may want to try include:

 • Different commit sizes

-• Set the DefaultBufferSize to a value you’ve calculated for the size of your rows or to cap memory used by the dataflow, and disable AutoAdjustBufferSize
+• Setting DefaultBufferSize to a value calculated from your row size, or using it to cap memory used by the data flow

-• Enable logging at the package or data flow level
+• Enabling logging at the package or data flow level

-• Use perfmon to monitor SSIS resource usage
+• Using Performance Monitor to track SSIS resource usage

-• Try using SSIS Scale Out and compare the results
+• Trying SSIS Scale Out and comparing the results

 Too much information?
-Still don’t know what to do or where to start?
+Still not sure where to start?
 Try this:

-1. Go into SQL Agent and record how long the offending package normally takes.
+1. Go into SQL Agent and record how long the package normally takes.

 4. Deploy the package and execute it, recording how long it takes to run.

-5. Rollback your changes if performance got significantly worse.
-Adjust as necessary.
+5. Rollback your changes if performance gets significantly worse.
+Adjust as needed.

 Additional Resources